rkkoszewski/DSComEmu/README.md

 # TODOS: #
-- Implement group broadcasts when a device setting gets changed.
 - Finish the HDMI Active Channels decoding and encoding in the DreamScreenHD and 4K client class.
 - Implement thread saftyness.
 - Any other unfinished tasks.